sensu/sensu-docs-legacy/source/docs/0.22/installation-strategies.md

 # Installation strategies

-Sensu's [architecture](architecture) is one of its most compelling features.
+Sensu's [architecture][1] is one of its most compelling features.
 It is flexible enough to be installed on a single system for development/testing/lab purposes (or small production environments), and sophisticated enough to support highly available configurations capable of